grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/cm.md

 Information location addresses the need to understand where information is being processed and stored.
 Information location includes identifying where specific information types and information reside in system components and how information is being processed so that information flow can be understood and adequate protection and policy management provided for such information and system components.
 The security category of the information is also a factor in determining the controls necessary to protect the information and the system component where the information resides (see [FIPS 199](#628d22a1-6a11-4784-bc59-5cd9497b5445) ).
 The location of the information and system components is also a factor in the architecture and design of the system (see [SA-4](#sa-4), [SA-8](#sa-8), [SA-17](#sa-17)).

-the location of {{ insert: param, cm-12_odp }} is identified and documented;
+the location of information for which the location is to be identified and documented is defined; is identified and documented;

-the specific system components on which {{ insert: param, cm-12_odp }} is processed are identified and documented;
+the specific system components on which information for which the location is to be identified and documented is defined; is processed are identified and documented;

-the specific system components on which {{ insert: param, cm-12_odp }} is stored are identified and documented;
+the specific system components on which information for which the location is to be identified and documented is defined; is stored are identified and documented;

-the users who have access to the system and system components where {{ insert: param, cm-12_odp }} is processed are identified and documented;
+the users who have access to the system and system components where information for which the location is to be identified and documented is defined; is processed are identified and documented;

-the users who have access to the system and system components where {{ insert: param, cm-12_odp }} is stored are identified and documented;
+the users who have access to the system and system components where information for which the location is to be identified and documented is defined; is stored are identified and documented;

-changes to the location (i.e., system or system components) where {{ insert: param, cm-12_odp }} is processed are documented;
+changes to the location (i.e., system or system components) where information for which the location is to be identified and documented is defined; is processed are documented;

-changes to the location (i.e., system or system components) where {{ insert: param, cm-12_odp }} is stored are documented.
+changes to the location (i.e., system or system components) where information for which the location is to be identified and documented is defined; is stored are documented.

 Configuration management policy